0 Part Course |

 • Applying multiple rates to different cost & revenue items

-• Varying inflation rates over life of the model
+• Varying inflation rates over the life of the model

 Cash Flow Modelling

-• Differences between income statement and cash flow
+• Differences between the income statement and the cash flow

 • Organising cash flow statements